facebook/lexical/packages/lexical-website/docs/concepts/listeners.md

 ## `registerDecoratorListener`

-Get notified when a the editor's decorator object changes.
+Get notified when the editor's decorator object changes.
 The decorator object contains all `DecoratorNode` keys -> their decorated value.
 This is primarily used with external UI frameworks.